 Etihad’s problem: A380 halo effect vs. cost cutting

 Going back several years, Etihad wanted to become a major global carrier, and Etihad thought there was a massive “halo effect” and allure associated with the Airbus A380.
-Now Etihad is trying to become more of a niche airline, primarily serving travelers going to & from Abu Dhabi.
+Now Etihad is trying to become more of a niche airline, primarily serving travelers going to & from Abu Dhabi (even though that will never happen — the airline will always be primarily reliant on connecting travelers to fill seats).
 The airline is also trying to work its way towards profitability.

 How does the A380 fit into Etihad’s plans?

 - On the one hand, the A380 offers a lot more capacity than Etihad will likely need anytime in the next several years, and heck, more capacity than it may ever need, if it wants to primarily be a niche airline serving Abu Dhabi

 - On the other hand, I hate to say it, but without the A380, Etihad has limited allure as an airline